kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

   - `spec.topology.workers.machineDeployments[i].name` field must be unique within a Cluster
   - (defaulting) variables are defaulted according to the corresponding `ClusterClassVariable`
   - all required variables must exist and match the schema defined in the corresponding `ClusterClassVariable` in the ClusterClass
+  - (defaulting) nested fields of `spec.topology.workers.machineDeployments[i].variables.overrides` are defaulted according to the corresponding `ClusterClassVariable`
+  - `spec.topology.workers.machineDeployments[i].variables.overrides` must match the schema defined in the corresponding `ClusterClassVariable` in the ClusterClass

 - For object updates:
   - If `spec.topology.class` is set it cannot be unset or modified, and if it's unset it cannot be set.